exellian/teapot-template/README.md

 # teapot-template
  A template engine with annotation syntax
 ## Templates
- This example shows how you can create a template
+ This example shows how you can create and render a template

 ```typescript